gsmalik030/Portfolio-Setup-and-Mobile-first/README.md

 - [📝 License](#license)

 # 📖 Portfolio Setup and Mobile first

  <a name="about-project"></a>

-> This is first Microverse Project.
+> This is first Portfolio Setup and Mobile first.
+In this project i created Navbar and Hero sections.
+It really help me to learn figma and flexbox.

 **[Portfolio Setup and Mobile first
 ]** is a...